The Bankrate promise

 Graduate degrees can do wonders for your career.
 They can make your resume stand out in a competitive job market, give you the necessary skills to move up the corporate ladder, help you switch industries and boost your salary.

 But going to grad school is expensive.
-The National Center for Education Statistics has found that, on average, students rack up more than $70,000 in student loans to pay for school — a number that can reach as much as six figures, depending on the program you choose.
+On average, students rack up more than $70,000 in student loans to pay for school.
+The total cost can reach as much as six figures, depending on the program you choose.
 However, there are some ways to keep these costs at bay.
-Here’s what to know.

 Key graduate school student loan debt statistics